mihaiolteanu/zbucium/README.md

 **play-tag** _tag nsongs random_

     Play the best songs for this tag (genre, usually).
-There is a similar `play-tag-similar-artists` function but the results are different.
+There is a similar `play-tag-similar` function but the results are different.

 **play-user-songs** _username nsongs random_